tristanstuart/crazy_8s/README.md

     * Since, this is the last sprint of the assignment I am not sure if there will be anymore steps.
 Maybe if I have some free time in the future I may turn it into a mobile app.

 - Emmanuel
+    * PLay crazy_8s in my free time and possibly add to it if i have time

 - Tristan